reportportal/docs/src/md/src/GettingStarted/Plugins.md

 **Permissions:**
 Only ADMIMISTRATOR can upload plugin.

-You can find latest version of plugins by the [link](https://bintray.com/beta/#/epam/reportportal/).
+You can find latest version of all ReportPortal plugins by the [link](https://bintray.com/beta/#/epam/reportportal/).
+Type “plugin” in the field Search and you will see all available plugins.
+Then you should download the latest version of a needed plugin.
+Or you can use a direct link to needed plugin from the table below.

 |Plugin  | Link to down load |
 | ------------- | ------------- |